 Local Culture and Worldwide Concerns Come Together

 Each September, Perpignan hosts an international photojournalism festival called Visa Pour L’Image.
 The intent is to showcase both reported and unreported news events from around the world.

 The festival shines a light on environmental problems and how countries may or may not be addressing them.
-Also the consequences of governmental inaction.
+Also, consider the consequences of governmental inaction.

 In addition, the festival highlights a wide range of cultural practices.
 This can be anything from weddings to the lives of nomadic tribes.
 Or from senior women playing a game of basketball to the harsh treatment of prisoners.

 As you walk along Perpignan’s medieval streets, you may be surprised by what or whom you see.
 The city’s narrow streets attest to the summer’s heat, as the buildings were constructed close to one another, creating cooling shadows.

 Varied Cuisine in Perpignan, France

 The Canal Vauban runs through the center of Perpignan and is bordered by cafés and retail shops.
 You will also find Les Halles, an indoor market that opened in 2017.
 Even before entering the large market area, you will be tempted by an assortment of gelati and French pastries

 However, upon entering the main area of Les Halles you may be overwhelmed by the choices awaiting you.
 The challenge is to decide which of the 27 stands to visit.